-The environmental management outcome (goal) for this phase is to:
+The environmental management objective (goal) for this phase is to:

-• Rehabilitate & stabilise disturbed areas and ensure environmentally sensitive closure of the construction sites.
+- Rehabilitate & stabilise disturbed areas and ensure environmentally sensitive closure of the construction sites. - Prevent fertilizers entering the river through stormwater run-off. - Prevent contamination of the river

-OUTCOME 1: SITE CLOSURE & REHABILITATION
+OBJECTIVE 1: SITE CLOSURE & REHABILITATION

-Impact Management Outcome: To rehabilitate all areas disturbed by construction activities in an en vironmentally sensitive man ner.
-Potential impact to avoid Failure to remove all construction related waste and materials may result in environmental pollution.
-Failure to remove all construction related equipment, machinery and site facilities may pose an impact to the natural environment.
-Failure to stabilise disturbed surfaces may result in soil erosion and increased storm water run-off, which may limit successful revegetation of the site.
-Impact Management Outcome The site is neat and tidy, and all exposed surfaces are suitably covered/ stabilised.
-There is no construction-related waste or pollution remaining on site.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period camp facilities, ablution facilitie Surfaces are to be checked for and cleared in a manner appre Any contaminated soil must be All construction waste, litter and or recycled/disposed of at an o Burying or burning of waste or r All areas within the working are collected and disposed of as hazardous waste.
-I rubble are to be removed from the site and re-used elsewhere, appropriate facility.
-Contractor Construction phase tablishment of the site camp and the working area must be spread evenly over the entire sit e camp area and all other disturbed/ exposed areas after those areas have been ripped, scarifi ed, shaped and contoured (as required).
-Where necessary seeding and p planting of vegetation can take place after the replacement of the topsoil.
-Hardy, drought tole rant, non-invasive plant species must be selected.
-If needed, a layer of mulch can be applied to the newly shaped/ landscaped and topsoiled areas.
-The mulch will serve to limit erosion n and will promote the re-vegetation of the site by retaining moisture in the soil and providir ng organic material (compost) for new plant growth.
-Mulched material must be spread to a material must be spread to a depth of \pm 50mm - a thinner layer is likely to be ineffective in protecting the site, while thicke r layers may suppress plant growth. • All exposed soils and recently topsoiled areas are to be re-vegetated or stabilised to the satisfaction of the ECO, to prot satisfaction of the ECO, to protect these areas from wind and water erosion.
-No areas are to be left exposed to erosive force be left exposed to erosive forces.
-Erosion protection measures that can be applied include mulching (described above), the ne placement of geotextile, onion bags filled with wood chips, brush-packing or other similar m ieasures. • Any topsoil, subsoil or other exce avated material that cannot be utilised during site rehabilitation must be removed from the site and reused elsewhere on the property or disposed of at an appropriate disposal site. • Where necessary disturbed soils must be revegetated with the local indigenous vegetation such as that which occurs at the site, or provided with other suitable cover. • It is recommended that follow- up alien clearing be conducted 6 months after construction is complete. • All construction-related materials, equipment, facilities, waste and contaminated soils have been removed from the site.
-Performance Indicator Compacted soils have been scarified/ ripped and stabilised.
-All disturbed/exposed surfaces have been provided with a suitable covering and/or stabilised.
+All exposed soils and recently topsoiled areas are to be re-vegetated or stabilised to the satisfaction of the ECO, to protect these areas from wind and water erosion.
+No areas are to be left exposed to erosive forces.
+Erosion protection measures that can be applied include mulching (described above), the placement of geotextile, onion bags filled with wood chips, brush-packing or other similar measures.
+Any topsoil, subsoil or other excavated material that cannot be utilised during site rehabilitation must be removed from the site and reused elsewhere on the property or disposed of at an appropriate disposal site.
+Where necessary disturbed soils must be revegetated with the local indigenous vegetation such as that which occurs at the site, or provided with other suitable cover.
+It is recommended that follow-up alien clearing be conducted 6 months after construction is complete.
+Western boundary slope rehabilitation still to be included. • All construction-related materials, equipment, facilities, waste and contaminated soils have been removed from the site.
+Compacted soils have been scarified/ripped and stabilised.
+Performance Indicator All disturbed/exposed surfaces have been provided with a suitable covering and/or stabilised.
 No alien vegetation is evident on site.